ADB to Kafka Connector usage examples

 Import all certificates into truststore.jks and ca-bundle.crt on each ADB/ADS host as follows:

-— FQDN of each ADB/ADS host.
-In the current example, two commands listed above should be run 6 times on each of 6 ADB/ADS hosts (for each certificate). -
+<hostname>— FQDN of each ADB/ADS host.
+In the given example, two commands listed above should be run 6 times on each of 6 ADB/ADS hosts (for each certificate). -

-Import trustore.jks to Java CA store by running the following command on each ADB/ADS host:
+Import truststore.jks to Java CA store by running the following command on each ADB/ADS host:

 Importing keystore /tmp/truststore.jks to /etc/pki/java/cacerts...
 Entry for alias bds-sdw1.ru-central1.internal successfully imported.
 Entry for alias bds-mdw.ru-central1.internal successfully imported.
 Entry for alias bds-ads1.ru-central1.internal successfully imported.
 Entry for alias bds-sdw2.ru-central1.internal successfully imported.
 Entry for alias bds-ads2.ru-central1.internal successfully imported.
 Entry for alias bds-ads3.ru-central1.internal successfully imported.
 Import command completed: 6 entries successfully imported, 0 entries failed or cancelled